G

 Brown German longhaired pointer dog

-German longhaired pointers are prone to ear infections and their ears should be cleaned regularly.
+German longhaired pointers are prone to ear infections, and their ears should be cleaned regularly.

 German longhaired pointers don’t have any known congenital health issues.
 However, they are prone to ear infections and wax buildup, and their ears should be cleaned regularly, especially after swimming.
 Hip dysplasia is also a common disease in German longhaired pointers.
-It is an inherited disease that is characterized by malformed hip joints, which can lead to arthritis and requires surgical treatment.
+It is an inherited disease that is characterized by malformed hip joints, which can lead to arthritis and require surgical treatment.

-Another potential disease that could affect your canine is tooth infection, a disease that affects up to 80% of dogs by age 2.
+Another potential disease that could affect your canine is tooth infection, a disease that affects up to 90% of dogs by age 2.
 This could lead to your German longhaired pointer getting tooth decay and eventually losing its teeth.
 It can even endanger other vital organs such as the heart, kidneys, and liver.
 It is imperative that you regularly clean your dog’s teeth to prevent plaque and tartar buildup.

 Gastric dilation and volvulus, or bloat, can also affect your German longhaired pointer even more so than other dogs because of the deep, tapered nature of its chest.
-Bloating can cause your dog’s stomach to twist around itself and cut off blood supply.
+Bloating can cause your dog’s stomach to twist around itself and cut off the blood supply.
 This disease usually manifests when your dog eats a large meal too soon before or after exercise, or too quickly.
 The dog exhibits symptoms of this by lying down on its front paws and its rear end up in the air, or gagging without expelling anything.
 This condition is deadly.
 If your dog shows signs of it, rush them to the hospital immediately.

 Temperament & Behavior